 She nodded.
 “There’s a school near where I grew up where they teach about…” She gestured to the sack.
 “You know, weird plants and things.”

 Kari’s eyebrows shot up, and she looked meaningfully at Tomas.

-Jolene glanced at a clock and swore under her breath.
+Jolene glanced at a clock on the wall and swore under her breath.
 “We can’t go until after the lunch crowd has come through.
 At least we have this,” she said, patting the sack.

 * * *